 The second type of CD album covers or CD jewel case inserts are found with recordable or erasable optical media.
 These jewel case covers are the manufacturer’s labeling and include the manufacturer’s name, type of disc, rated recording speed of the disc, disc recording capacity, and other marketing information.

-The third type is an insert that you produce yourself to decorate and label or identify the jewel case that contains a disc with recorded information such as digital photos, digital videos, etc.
+The third type is a CD album cover insert that you produce yourself to decorate and label or identify the jewel case that contains a disc with recorded information such as digital photos, digital videos, etc.

 For long-term disc storage, it is recommended to remove the label insert or booklet from inside the case and attach it to the outside.
 Paper can produce higher moisture content in the case, and many release harmful pollutants or in certain conditions adhere to the disc.
 These potentially harmful affects depend on relative humidity conditions and the insert material properties, as well as their proximity to the disc.

 Therefore, because in most situations optical discs are not stored under ideal conditions and do experience higher temperatures and humidity levels than recommended, it is probably a good idea to follow the recommendations as outlined by the standard above.
 Note that there has been no evidence that the CD album covers do contribute to the degradation of audio CDs.
 For these one might consider leaving the material in the case, but only if the storage conditions are not hot and humid.
-However, recordable and erasable media are different in terms of their construction and the recording layers (dyes or phase change material) may be more sensitive to components being emitted from the inserts.
-For these recordable and erasable optical discs, it is recommended to remove all the manufacturer’s insert materials and to not place any of your own printed paper materials in the jewel case.
+However, recordable media are different in terms of their construction and the recording layers (composed of dyes) may be more sensitive to components being emitted from the inserts.
+For some of these recordable optical discs, it is recommended to remove all the manufacturer’s insert materials and to not place any of your own printed paper materials in the jewel case.
 Place your designed CD jewel case covers on the outside of the case for maximum safety.

-If you must include jewel case covers in the case, then the CD-R with gold metal layer and phthalocyanine dye should be used.
-The inclusion of insert materials is not an issue with these discs because the disc components are very stable.
+Once again to emphasize the point, if you must include jewel case covers in the case, then the CD-R with gold metal layer and phthalocyanine dye should be used.
+The inclusion of any type of insert materials (even poor quality) is not an issue with these discs because the disc components are very stable.
 The same can be said to a certain extent for the DVD-R disc that uses the gold metal layer.